DOS Days

 All in all, Grand Prix Circuit was by far the best arcade-style Formula 1 simulation available for the PC at the time it was introduced.
 It was easy to get into for beginners, but fiendishly difficult to master at the higher skill levels.
 The other driver AI is also good, with each opponent having their own 'style' of driving, which you can get to learn.
 Don't expect a full-on sim here, though - there are no tyre temps, camber settings or downforce settings in sight.
 Nor are the drivers named after true Formula One drivers (you can see they are a take on the game's authors).

 Graphics: The lovely 16-colour EGA graphics are very bright and colourful, making this game a pleasant visual experience.
-The menus and setup screens art is very professional.
-When racing, the cars appear a bit squashed and 'wrong' - like Test Drive before it, these are basic 2D models.
+The menus and setup screen art is very professional.
+When racing, the cars appear a bit squashed and just 'wrong' - like Test Drive before it, these are basic 2D models.
 The buildings on the horizon change depending on the part of the world you are racing in, which is a nice touch.
 7/10

 Gameplay: GPC is extremely accessible for those who are coming to the game for the first time, but gives you a good sense of progress the more you practice.
 Starting off in the Ferrari with an auto box is advisable to get used to the circuits and how the other drivers behave, and soon your lap times will improve.
 The driving itself is relatively basic with turns of varying sharpness, so getting your speed right through each corner is important.
 7/10

 Lastability: Despite the simplicity of the game (it's very arcade-y for a sim), it keeps you coming back for more.
 This is aided by the number of difficulty levels, tracks and cars you can choose from.
-There are also a few visual aids such as the map box and info box that you can use in the early hours of playing the game to help you get used to the track layout, then switch them off for more of the challenge.
+There are also a few visual aids such as the map box and info box that you can use in the early hours of playing the game to help you get used to the track layout, then switch them off for more of a challenge.
 Your opponents can do silly things from time to time, but understanding they're all a bit different gives you an opportunity to apply some strategy to beating them.
 8/10

 OVERALL: 7/10